-Hello, People of WordPress.
+Hello, People of WordPress, ready for the January Roundup of WordPress?
 How was your first month of 2023?
 What resolutions did you take?
 What resolutions did you break?

 How many contributions to WordPress are you planning to make?

 I am just curious to know everything, so please drop your answers to these questions in the comments below, only after reading this roundup 😂.
-So, let’s dive into this roundup
+So, let’s dive into this roundup, shall we?

 WordPress is turning 20!